Learn to read, understand and interpret an income statement

 • Other income: miscellaneous income related to the activity, such as rent received

-• Reversals of depreciation and provisions, transfers of charges: recovery of amounts previously set aside for wear and tear or risks
+• Reversals of depreciation and provisions: recovery of amounts previously set aside for wear and tear or risks

 II – OPERATING EXPENSES: expenses related to the company’s main activity